hxuu/hxuu/README.md

-# 🏄‍♂️ Anas Nedjmeddine MOKHTARI
+👾 🏄‍♂️ Anas Nedjmeddine MOKHTARI

 **`Problem Solver (Developer/Voice_Actor/Creator)`**

 I am Anas, a Comp Sci Student, Chess Instructor and Voice Actor.
 Breaking down difficult concepts has always been my favorite thing to do.
-I picked Computer science as my major, and work to create solutions to problems.
+All my github repos are made from the ground up.
 Additionally, I love teaching.
 I believe knowledge is ought to be shared.
-However, knowing how to share this knowledge meant even more to me, thus making me who I am.
+However, knowing how to share this knowledge meant even more to me, that's why I opened a YouTube channel by my name "[Anas Mokhtari](https://www.youtube.com/@_mokhtari).

    <!-- <p align="left">